BigelowLab/viruscope/README.md

                     [--training-file TRAINING_FILE] [--knn-k KNN_K]
                     fasta output query [query ...]

-viral-SCan, a tool specifically developed to identify viral sequences in single amplified genomes.
+ViruScope, a tool specifically developed to identify viral sequences in single amplified genomes.
 Viral-SCan uses a combination of BLAST annotations, genomic anomalies (GC content and tetramer frequencies), and contrasting fragment recruitment of viral and bacterial metagenomic reads to identify